CuriousGeekyDude/VKModernRenderer/README.md

 # Restart Visual Studio:

 Finally restart Visual Studio and you should be able to find vcpkg appearing in Project Properties under C/C++ -> General or Linker -> General.
 You should turn on the usage of manifest files.
 If you still cannot see vcpkg in Project's properties then try to refer to the official page of Microsoft regarding this topic.
-After all these steps the project should build successfully and you should again do the  same as before: create a folder called "Assets" and place the Sponza scene you have downloaded into it and run the program.
+After all these steps the project should build successfully and you should follow the steps discussed above.

 # Assets data